“Cheerio then… and take care of yourself” – it’s something we’ve probably all said when bidding a friend or relative farewell… or had said to us.

 In fact, any ‘farewell’ is just that… a wish that the person will ‘fare well’ as they go on their way.
 But do we really take care of ourselves as well as we should?

 Looking after our own health and wellbeing is important throughout life.
-Children often have to be cajoled and nagged to brush their teeth regularly and properly, but if they do they will reap the benefit of having strong, healthy teeth in later life.
-Similarly, eating well and exercising in our youth is acknowledged as having a positive impact on our lifelong health.
+Children often have to be cajoled or nagged to brush their teeth regularly and properly, but if they do they’ll reap the benefit of having strong, healthy teeth in later life.
+Similarly, eating well and exercising in our youth is known to have a positive impact on our lifelong health.

 Put simply, looking after yourself pays dividends, and it is even more important for older people to pay close attention to their own wellbeing.
 It’s a general medical principle that any condition which is diagnosed and treated early has a far better chance of a successful outcome.
 This means we shouldn’t ignore anything which might be an early symptom of a medical condition.

 Too many people put small changes in how their body works, or in how they’re feeling generally, to just ‘getting older’.
 Instead, we should pay attention to these things and question what they might be, rather than ignoring them.
 In other words, we should take care of ourselves.

 It needn’t mean being a hypochondriac and running to the doctor every five minutes, but just using common sense when monitoring our own health, and seeking advice if something is bothering us.
 It might turn out to be nothing, but isn’t it better to know?

 Your local pharmacist is a good place to start.
 Pharmacists are highly trained medical professionals able to spot a range of common ailments and advise on relevant treatments.
 Any conversation you have with a pharmacist is confidential, and they will advise you to seek further medical help if they think it’s appropriate.